gregArijah/challenge-11-note-taker/README.md

 ## Installation

-This project will be deployed on heroku and can be launched directly from the deployed link.
+This project will be deployed on heroku and can be launched directly from the deployed link @ https://mysterious-plains-34750.herokuapp.com/

 ## Usage